 - Use Babbel.
 Babbel is a fun, interactive language learning tool, available online and as a mobile application.
 It can help users to improve their vocabulary, grammar skills and pronunciation.
 It can also identify your problem areas and offer targeted exercises based on your individual needs.

 - Maximize your ROI.
 Concentrate on learning 70 expressions/words in ANY language that are the most versatile and most frequently used.
+Over a period of time, say six months, you will find yourself in an advanced position of knowing even the nitty-gritties of the language.
+Dedication is the key.
+Have patience and stick to it.

 A blended approach like the one described above allows each language learner the opportunity to focus on a communicative, academic, linguistic and a self-charted approach in order to internalize a language, which works best for the language learner.